WASP-75

-WASP-75 is a F-type main-sequence star about 980 light-years away.
+WASP-75 is an F-type main-sequence star about 980 light-years away.
 The star is much younger than the Sun at approximately 2.9 billion years.
 WASP-75 is similar to the Sun in its concentration of heavy elements.

 Planetary system

 In 2013 a transiting hot Jupiter planet b was detected on a tight, circular orbit, and the planet was confirmed in 2018.
 Its equilibrium temperature is 1688 K.